AliciaGR5/The_Metagenomics_dispatch/README.md

 Actually, you can skip this step because SqueezeMeta offers you both MEGAHIT and metaSPAdes assembly.

 ### [03.
 SQM_table_en.sh](https://github.com/AliciaGR5/The_Metagenomics_dispatch/blob/main/03.%20SQM_table_en.sh)
 This tool is the crown jewel!
-This is just an example script so you can figure out how is this tool used, but you should read [SqueezeMeta manual](https://github.com/fpusan/SqueezeMeta) to perform your perfect metagenome analysis.
+This is just an example script, so you can figure out how this tool is used, but you should read [SqueezeMeta manual](https://github.com/fpusan/SqueezeMeta) to perform your perfect metagenome analysis.

 ### [04.
 Rmv_line.sh](https://github.com/AliciaGR5/The_Metagenomics_dispatch/blob/main/04.%20Rmv_line.sh)
 SqueezeMeta generates a lot of tables, but if you want to work with them in R (or with any other language or tool), you should remove the first line because it is not a 'data line.'
 It contains information that can sometimes cause issues when working with the data.